shashanking/cvs-cms/README.md

 ### UI/UX
 - The files list, audit logs, and notifications all reference the unique file name for every file.
 - Immediate feedback after upload: new files appear instantly with their unique names.
+- Consistent table styling across all data displays for a cohesive user experience.
+- Improved visual hierarchy with subtle background colors and dividers for better data scanning.

 ### Next Steps
 - Further user feedback and testing.